WhAreU/WhAreU/README.md

    * to clean the repository because of disrepair √
    * to add the "SlidingMenu" as the top menu √
-   * to add the Baidu map SDK to project
+   * to add the Baidu map SDK to project √
+   * to make the top activity as the list view √
+   * to add a list item to entry the map and show the map √
    * to get the location with Baidu map api
    * to add the image show on SlidingMenu top